devevandro/ionic-electron-example/README.md

-# An desktop project build with ionic-capacitor-angular and electron js
+# Desktop project build with ionic-capacitor-angular and Electron JS
-# An simple example

 Description